 What do I need to do to home educate my child?

 You must notify the Department of Education and Lifelong Learning that you intend to home educate your child before the school year starts.
-Your completed application must include a description of your home education program.

 Can I use provincial curriculum when home educating my child?